 Hills strictly prohibits the offer, provision, or acceptance of bribes.
 This policy sets out the Company's standards and guidelines on offering, accepting, and providing gifts and hospitality, participating in tenders, and procuring goods and services and providing donations and sponsorship.
 It also provides a guide on what must be done if there are any concerns that an employee, consultant, contractor, or agent of Hills is acting outside the terms of the policy or engaging in unlawful conduct.
 The Board is informed of any incidents reported under the Anti-Bribery and Corruption Policy.
-The policy is available at: https://corporate.hills.com.au/about-us/governance.
+The policy is available at the Company's website.

 Securities Policy

-The Hills Securities Policy governs the trading in Hills shares by Directors, management, and staff in compliance with the ASX Listing Rules requirements.
-This policy is available on the Hills website at: https://corporate.hills.com.au/about-us/governance.
+The Hills Securities Policy governs the trading in Hills shares by directors, management, and staff in compliance with the ASX Listing Rules requirements and the is available on the Hills website